Espresso Cups Buying Guide

 Lately coffee shops and restaurants serve espresso in shot glasses.
 This allows seeing the dark color and ‘Crema’ way better.
 If you buy these glass cups, please ensure that they are suitable for hot drinks.
 Have a look at my Espresso Shot Glass Guide.

 What are common espresso cups designs?

 For many people out there the perfect coffee mug reflects their personality.
-Coffee mugs are available in all kind of different sizes, forms and colors.
+Coffee mugs are available in all kinds of different sizes, forms, and colors.
 My favorite coffee cup has the form of a cow, it just looks funny.